Red River Colony: Development of Manitoba

 The Red River rebellion needed to be finally be put to rest.
 In order to accomplish this, the Canadian government, which was predominantly led by English-Canadian conservatives, initiated the Manitoba Act in 1870.
-They believed that this act would accomplish two purposes: this would be able to crush the rebellion, while at the same time, appeasing the French demands of increasing French influence in Canada because the act would create a Western province that was constitutionally supportive of French Canadian language and culture.
-This was the first steps towards the creation of the present-day province of Manitoba.
-The act was given royal assent on May 12, 1870, and the commencement of Manitoba with a provincial status came to fruition on July 15, 1870.
+They believed that this act would accomplish two purposes: this would be able to crush the rebellion, while, at the same time, appeasing the French demands for increasing French influence in Canada because the act would create a Western province that was constitutionally supportive of French Canadian language and culture.
+These were the first steps towards the creation of the present-day province of Manitoba.
+The act was given royal assent on May 12, 1870, and Manitoba acquired provincial status on July 15, 1870.
 After the passage of the Manitoba Act, the Métis Provisional government was disbanded.
 There was an assimilation of the Métis people and the European settlers, and the Aboriginal influence was further distanced from Red River.

 Through the act, the Red River colony was now christened as Manitoba: a new Canadian province that was self-governed, and that had its own rights and responsibilities.
-It was no longer being viewed as a territory and was now officially part of the Canadian confederation.
+It was no longer a territory and was now officially part of the Canadian confederation.
 Provincial status was accelerated by Louis Riel's rebellion.
-Riel wanted to secure Red River for the Canadians against the Americans' colonization projects and sentiments of their Manifest Destiny ideologies.
 The early Manitoba provincial government initially struggled to be effective.
 Everything around it felt rushed because the Manitoba Act was mostly created to prevent another Red River Rebellion.
 Many of the government officials were inexperienced – especially the three delegates who went to Ottawa to negotiate union terms.
 None of them had experience with diplomacy or the creation of new governments.
 Due to the hurried nature of the creation of this province, the officials of this new government presented themselves as overwhelmed and unprepared, and this shows that Manitoba was essentially created to re-stabilize political unrest within Canada.